rich-s-d/C-Sharp-Cheat-Sheets/README.md

 ## Useful to remember
 F12 or right click Go to Definition to see underlying type and source code.
+Right click 'change symbol' will refactor the name of a class, method etc through the program.
+Right click 'implement interface'.
+Generally click on the lightbulb in Studio Code for automated implementations, extractions etc.

 ## Bash Commands
 ```